menu

 Also of interest is that York has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 22.82% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in York telecommute to their jobs.
+Overall, about 21.80% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, York is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, York really has some of the features that families look for when choosing a good community to raise children.
 Is York perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 York is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in York in 2018 was $53,529, which is wealthy relative to Maine and the nation.
-This equates to an annual income of $214,116 for a family of four.
+The per capita income in York in 2022 was $53,894, which is wealthy relative to Maine and the nation.
+This equates to an annual income of $215,576 for a family of four.
+However, York contains both very wealthy and poor people as well.

 The people who call York home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of York residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in York include Irish, English, Italian, German, and French.